andreigi/oliodigest/_pages/mantra.md

 At first glance, you have now a garbage collection of tokens.
 Buuuut that's the problem...
 You see it as a negative (the trash tokens).
 You shouldn't; because out of the many trash tokens you have, **you had hidden gems**.
-You sold Dent which you had used for an expensive IVF procedure (an amount that will at least take two years of saving).
-You made eight years worth of salary in ETH from less-than-three-months promotion of CrowdMachine in 2017.
-And some of your tokens may still turn out to be a sleeper (Update Nov.
+You sold Dent which you had used for an expensive IVF procedure (an amount that will at least take two years of saving as a freelance programmer, around 8,000 USD I think).
+You made eight years worth of salary in ETH (23 ETH, $90k 2024 value) from less-than-three-months promotion of CrowdMachine in 2017.
+And some of your tokens may still turn out to be a sleeper (Nov.
 20, 2022: Sold all SONM tokens for a whopping 57x or $53k).
 All that "hard work" in 2017 **paid off handsomely** with just your ETH rewards.
 Forget the others, although some still have moderately huge value.

-You can't win them all but believe me when I say there is no amount of freelancing work that could net you the amount you made in crypto in a year's time
+You can't win them all but believe me when I say there is no amount of freelancing work that could net you the amount you made in crypto in a year's time.
-(Update Nov.
-20, 2022: I made 5 years worth of freelance salary in one token dump).
+Remember, YOU MADE 5 years worth of freelance salary in one token dump!
+(SONM).
 I chose the right path.
 Count your blessings, you still got lucky, no regrets.

 **FORGET** your garbage coins, they are useless now. **TRADE THE NEWER ALTCOINS**.
 Bring back that old value altcoin hunter in you and make 10Xes profits again.